SkafteNicki/dtu_mlops/s5_continuous_integration/unittesting.md

       Add such comments to the assert statements you just did.

-   7. The tests that involve checking anything that have to do with our data, will of cause fail if the data is not present.
+   7. The tests that involve checking anything that have to do with our data, will of course fail if the data is not present.
 To future proof our code, we can take advantage of the `pytest.mark.skipif` decorator.
 Use this decorator to skip your data tests if the corresponding data files does not exist.
 It should look something like this